- Personal Finance»

 How to increase profit margin with leverage?

-- Assume the share price of company X rises from $50 to $55.
-Investor A has gained $1000, since his shares are now worth $11,000.
+Assume the share price of company X rises from $50 to $55.
+Investor A has gains $1000 because his shares are now worth $11,000.
 Without leveraging, his gain would only have been $500 with 100 shares.
-Using leverage, he doubled his gain.
+Using leverage, he has doubled his gain.

-- Now assume the share price of company X goes down to $45.
-Investor A has lost $1000 due to leverage.
+Now assume the share price of company X goes down to $45.
+Investor A loses $1000 due to leverage.
 Without leverage, he would have had only 100 shares and lost only $500.

 In the example above, investor A was leveraged 2:1.
 However, much greater ratios are possible.
 In currency trading, it's not unusual to be leveraged 50:1 or even more.
-Needless to say, this kind of trading carries with it great risk.
+Needless to say, this kind of trading carries with it great risk and is not recommended for most people.

-Those interested in being leveraged have several choices.
+Those interested in leverage have several choices available:

 What is buying on margin?

-The oldest and best known method is through what's called margin.
+The oldest and best known method is through what's called margin or buying on margin.
 Margin is a form of collateral and involves borrowing capital from your broker.
-This allows you to invest with much greater amounts of capital using such a margin account.
+It's similar to a loan with interest.
+This allows you to invest with much greater amounts of capital using a margin account.
+It's made available to most retail investors.

-Dropping below margin requirements can result in margin call.
+Dropping below margin requirements can result in what's called a margin call.
 You then have a certain amount of time to either close the position or add more capital to make up for the shortfall in margin.
-Failure to take any action can result in your position being liquidated by your broker to raise the required capital.
+It's up to the individual to decide which course of action to pursue.
+Failure to take any action can result in your position being liquidated by your broker to raise the required capital needed.

 What are Leveraged Exchange Traded Products?

-Leveraged Exchange Traded Products are similar to regular Exchange Traded Products in that they also track an underlying index.
+Leveraged Exchange Traded Products (ETP) are similar to regular ETPs in that they also track an underlying index.
 They can be bought and sold like all other equities.
-However, they also attempt to multiply the returns of the underlying index, usually by two or three times.
+However, they also attempt to multiply the returns of the underlying index, usually by two (double leveraged) or three (triple leveraged) times.

-Using Leveraged Exchange Traded Products can be problematic.
+Using Leveraged ETPs can be problematic.
 For starters, they do not always track their underlying index accurately.
-It's not unusual to have the underlying index rise with no effect on certain Leveraged Exchange Traded Products.
-This is especially the case when they track futures contracts which often roll over.
+It's not unusual to have the underlying index rise with no effect on certain leveraged ETPs.
+This is especially the case when ETPs track futures contracts, which have to be rolled over periodically.
+These problems make leveraged ETPs only suitable for very short term or day trading at best.

 What are Options?